alexlarner/Recipes/Main Dishes/Pot Roast.md

 ### Oven

 1. Reduce oven to 300 F
-1. Place everything in a large dutch oven and put the lid on
+1. Place everything (including pepper) in a large dutch oven and put the lid on
 1. Cook everything together for 2-4 hours.
 Or until meat is fork-tender.